v-empower/MeetHour-Web-MobileSDKs/web/README.md

 All the Conference UI is managed from this page - https://portal.meethour.io/customer/ui_settings

 You can also try Embed Meeting via below code.
-It is also using our javascript API to do render <iframe>
+Change the Meeting URL in below <iframe>

 ```
 <html>